-What for Ayurveda ?
+What is Ayurveda for?

 1. Ayurveda is knowledge about human life, the physiology of the body and mind.
 It applies to individuals, to society, and to the whole world.

 2. The human mind is an important device in today’s world.
 In Ayurveda, it has always been considered a main factor of health.

 3. Ayurveda explains in detail the construction and function of the human mind and its behavior.
 The mind is considered the main factor for whether a life is one that is healthy or one of suffering.

 4. The relationship between human beings and the forces of nature is explained in detail in the Vedas.
 Worldwide, many other cultures and civilizations such as the Maya, the Egyptians, the Greeks, the Mississipians, the Babylonians, the Haddapa culture, etc., all followed the same rules of nature.
 The sun, fire, air, water and earth have all been considered natural forces in the form of the gods, as it is written in the ancient Vedas.

 5. Great philosophers and founders of modern science such as Plato also mention that the basic forces on our planet are air, fire, water and earth, that these are the factors for the genesis of human life on earth.
 This was already mentioned in Ayurveda by Charaka thousands of years ago, including the element of space.

 6. The philosophies expressed by those unique incarnations such as Jesus, Buddha, etc., also give us clues for how to create a healthy society, and these same clues were also mentioned in Ayurveda, in the Vedas, and in the Upanishads.

 7. Ayurveda reveals that the secret to a healthy life, both for individuals and for the world, lies in the human lifestyle, in our behavior.